StevenWingett/FastQ-Screen/fastq_screen_documentation.md

 ===============
 If you have any problems running this program you can report them on `GitHub <https://github.com/StevenWingett/FastQ-Screen/issues>`_.

-Or you can email them to: steven.wingett@babraham.ac.uk
+Please email any other queries to: steven.wingett@babraham.ac.uk